 - Louisville Business First's Forty under 40 Outstanding Young Leader Award, 2003

-Trade Secret, Unfair Competition, Covenant Not to Compete, IP Litigation
+Trade Secret, Unfair Competition, IP Litigation

 - Successfully prosecuted cases and obtained Temporary Restraining Orders to enforce non-competition and non-solicitation agreements, against misappropriation of trade secrets, tortious interference with business relationships and unfair competition.
 Obtained preliminary and permanent injunctions after evidentiary hearings.
-Resulted in successful settlements with monetary components and injunctive relief.
+Resulted in successful settlements with monetary components and permanent injunctive relief.

 Cyber Litigation and E-discovery experience